 Need a strong vocal for your demo?
 Maybe your song is in a genre that’s not right for your voice or you need a second version with a male or female vocal.
 The singers at Session Singers Online are true professionals.
 Just listen to their reel.
 You’ll get a world class vocal performance from these folks.
 Be sure to discuss the vocal style you want.
 Play a few examples for reference just to be sure everyone is on the same page.
 You’ll need to discuss a deal.
 A buy out of the vocal performance for film & TV pitching is probably not an option.
 Consider offering a percentage of what you are paid for any Master Use licenses of the song in addition to the session fee.

 A good live drum track can be the one thing standing between you and an excellent demo.
 A great drum track adds energy, life, and sizzle to a track.
 But few of us have the ten mics, sound-proof room, great kit, and mighty session drummer it takes to get a solid recording.
-Solution: Have session drummer Shay Godwin lay down a drum track to your demo and send it to you as an mp3.
-To find out more about how this works, visit his web site at Edrum Sessions.
+Solution: Have a pro drummer at DrumsForYou.com lay down a drum track to your demo and send it to you as an mp3.
+To find out more about how this works, visit the web site at DrumsForYou.com.
 Prices are very reasonable.

 ‣ PITCH SHEETS & MUSIC INDUSTRY DIRECTORIES